MythriShivakumar/MythriShivakumar/README.md

 ## Hi there 👋

-About Me
+### About Me
-🔭 I’m currently working on enhancing my F1 Prediction Model, and pursuing my Masters degree at University at Buffalo.
+- 🔭 Currently working on my F1 Race Prediction Model and pursuing a Master’s in Computer Science at the University at Buffalo
-👯 I’m looking to collaborate on innovative AI and data engineering projects.
+- 👯 Looking to collaborate on innovative AI and data engineering projects
-🌱 I’m currently learning advanced time-series analysis, deep learning.
+- 🌱 Deepening my expertise in time‑series analysis and deep learning
-💬 Ask me about my F1 Race Prediction model, where I predict the 2025 Grand Prix.
+- 💬 Ask me about my F1 Race Prediction Model, where I forecast outcomes for the 2025 Grand Prix season
-📫 How to reach me: Email me at mythrish@buffalo.edu or connect on LinkedIn.
+- 📫 Email: [mythrish@buffalo.edu](mailto:mythrish@buffalo.edu) | LinkedIn: linkedin.com/in/mythrishivakumar
-😄 Pronouns: She/her.
+- 😄 Pronouns: She/Her